-MUS 396 Music Production Workshop V (1) This course is a continuation of MUS 297.
+MUS 396 Music Production Workshop V (1)

-MUS 397 Music Production Workshop VI (1) This course is a continuation of MUS 396.
+MUS 397 Music Production Workshop VI (1)

 MUS 431 Applied Voice VII (2)

 Prerequisite: MUS 332 or permission of instructor.
 This course serves as the third advanced level of training for the voice student.
 The course prepares students for the senior recital, professional auditions, and graduate study.
 The voice major must enroll in and pass each of the four different levels of the course prior to earning a passing grade forrecital.